iwaduarte/myportfolio/README.md

 and strategies used to build such a simple website.

 #### Front-end:
 __React__ it was used as the view library with Hooks.
-Hooks it was chosen due its functional characteristic.
+Hooks it was chosen due its functional characteristic and ease to use.
+It was used only raw css and no frameworks (bootstrap, ant, etc..) in order to keep the dependencies to a minimum.
+(It is not responsive at the moment)

 #### Back-end:
 Initially to have Node.js to run a small SQL database seemed overkill.
 So data structures were built to suffice the need of it.